cmsc240-s25/cmsc240-s25.github.io/modules/module15.md

 5. Also add `docs` target as a dependency to the `all` target.
 6. Run the `Makefile` to build the documentation.
 7. View the documentation and verify your new comments are included.
+8. To view the documentation right click on the file `index.html` in the `docs/html` directory, then select "Open with Live Server"

 ## Exercise 2 - Static Analysis with cppcheck: